Dyalog/DyalogDocker/README.md

 Hello World!
 ```

-If you follow the instructions for enabling RIDE that you can find at the start of this document , the container will not terminate after running the loaded code (unless the code itself ends the APL session), but pause and allow debugging.
+If you follow the instructions for enabling RIDE that you can find at the start of this document , the container will not terminate after running the loaded code (unless the code itself closes the APL session), but pause and allow debugging.
 If changes are made to the files in the `/app` directory, they will be reflected in the mapped directory (in this case `/home/mkrom/helloworld`).

 ## Extending the dyalog/dyalog Container